miraleJ/miraleJ/README.md

 ### Hi I'm Mira'le! 👋

-- I love to get an idea and then make it real, by code.
+- :computer: I love to get an idea and then make it real, by code.
-- 🌱 I’m soon finishing a full-stack intensive bootcamp in Appleseeds.
+- :blossom: I’m soon finishing a full-stack intensive bootcamp in Appleseeds Academy.
 Open to suggestions!
--  Looking to collaborate with other content creators.
+- :eyes: I am looking for collaboration with other content creators.

 ### Connect with me:
 [<img align="left" alt="codeSTACKr | LinkedIn" width="32px" src="https://cdn3.iconfinder.com/data/icons/free-social-icons/67/linkedin_square_color-512.png" />][linkedin]